apocylberry/Swing-Note/FUTURE.md

 // Clicking puts the cursor between the second-last and last character.
 Right arrow moves to the next line.
 That last character is inaccessible.

-// New document title bar should be the first line of text (up to 16 characters, otherwise 13 characters + `...`)